Bludentity/SMC_Trading-Journal-Public/README.md

-# ⚡ SMC Backtest Journal — Architecture, Status & Deployment
+# SMC Backtest Journal

-This repository implements a production-ready Smart Money Concepts (SMC) Trading Journal that runs in three modes:
+This is my Smart Money Concepts (SMC) Trading Journal.
+It runs locally (Python), as a single-file Windows exe, or on Render.

-- Local development (run with Python)
-- Desktop single-file Windows executable (PyInstaller)
-- Cloud deployment (Render / Gunicorn)

-Core design choices
-- Database abstraction with SQLAlchemy Core so the same code works with SQLite (local) and PostgreSQL (cloud).
-- Configuration via `python-dotenv` — the app loads `.env` from the working directory or, for a bundled exe, from the exe folder.
-- Web server: Flask for UI + API routes; `gunicorn` recommended for production.

-Current status (most recent changes)
-- `database.py` replaced with a SQLAlchemy-based dual-database routing layer (auto-falls back to `smc_backtest.db` when `DATABASE_URL` is not set).
-- `build_desktop.py` helper added and used to produce `dist/SMC_Journal.exe` (single-file, no-console build).
-- `Procfile` and `render.yaml` added for simple Render deployment.
-- `requirements.txt` updated; added `pytz` and `psycopg2-binary` for Postgres support.

-## Quick Start — Local (Developer)
+Prerequisites
+- Python 3.10+ (3.11/3.13 tested)
+- `pip` and a virtual environment
+- For Postgres: working `DATABASE_URL` and outbound access to the DB host on port 5432

+Local quick start
-1. Create and activate a virtual environment, then install dependencies:
+1. Create a virtual environment and install deps:

 ```bash
 python -m venv .venv